 Tips to Keep You Grounded and Help You Stop Worrying

 There are several effective, easy-to-implement actions you can take when that feeling of dread begins seeping into your day.
-Try some or all of the following the next time your worry-thoughts interfere with your ability to function productively.
+Try some or all of the following the next time your worry-thoughts interfere with your ability to function productively in your daily life.

 1. Take a break

 If you’re in an overwhelming situation, the best thing you can do is step away and give yourself a chance to calm down.
+Step away from the worrying thought and try to calm your mind down.
 You might want to try closing your eyes and counting to 10.
 When you return to the situation, you’ll have a clearer head.

 2. Focus on your breathing